ApolloScapeAuto/dataset-api/lane_segmentation/README.md

 This repository contains the evaluation scripts for the landmark detection challenge of the ApolloScapes dataset.
 This large-scale dataset contains a diverse set of stereo video sequences recorded in street scenes from different cities, with high quality pixel-level annotations of 140 000+ frames.

-Details and download are available in [ECCV Challenge Page](http://apolloscape.auto/ECCV/challenge.html) correspondingly.
+Details and download information are available in [ECCV Challenge Page](http://apolloscape.auto/ECCV/challenge.html) correspondingly.

 Please also check [LanemarkDiscription.pdf](./LanemarkDiscription.pdf) for more detailed discriptions.